jamedeus/micropython-smarthome/sensors/readme.md

     - `int_or_fade`: User may select an integer, fade rule, "Enabled", or "Disabled"
     - `on_off`: User may select "On", "Off", "Enabled", or "Disabled"
 - `rule_limits`: Required for sensors which accept int/float rules, ignored for all others.
 Should contain 2 integers representing the minimum and maximum supported rules.
+- `triggerable`: Bool, determines whether the `trigger_sensor` API endpoint is supported.
+If False the frontend trigger button will be disabled.

 ### Integrating with client-side tools